campisano/terraform_google_module/README.md

 From [campisano.org/Gcp (Cloud)](http://www.campisano.org/wiki/en/Gcp_(Cloud)#Setup_a_new_f1-micro_machine_using_Terraform)

-This project shows how to use a minimalistic Terraform module (configurable with a custom vars.json file) to create a [free-tier infrastructure](https://cloud.google.com/free/docs/gcp-free-tier) with 2 free Virtual Machines (or a more complex one) in the Google GCP cloud.
+This project shows how to use a minimalistic Terraform module (configurable with a custom vars.json file) to create a [free-tier infrastructure](https://cloud.google.com/free/docs/gcp-free-tier) with a free Virtual Private Server (VPS) in the Google Cloud Platform (GCP).